dhalavach/nodejs2023Q2-service-updated/README.md

 npm run test:auth
 ```

 ATTENTION: Occasionally, the app takes some time to start inside the docker container, please wait if you encounter "socket hang up" error during tests (you can check the container's log in docker desktop to make sure that the app has started).
 However, if you are on M1 Mac, system and Docker restart might be required to fix this error.
-A variation of this error is when "Favorites" tests fail - it also means that the app has not fully started inside the container.
-Simply wait a little and all tests will pass!
+A variation of this error is when only one test suite fails - it also means that the app has not fully started inside the container.
+Simply wait a little, try again, and all tests will pass!

 ### Linter